sparkflows/sparkflows-docs/docs/tutorials/data-science/farmers-market-prediction.rst

 This workflow consists of the following steps:

-- Using the DatasetStructured Nodes: Read in the data from 2 different datasets - Farmers_Markets and Income Tax Return Data per Zip Code (both comma separated files:
+- Using the DatasetStructured Node: Read in the data from 2 different datasets - Farmer's Markets and Income Tax Return data per zip code (both are comma separated files):
 - Instead of a CSV, one can easily read it from a data-lake or a Persistence Store (HDFS/RDBMS/NoSQL).
-- Using the ColumnFilter node: Filter out the following columns from the Income Tax Return dataset and pass it to a SQL query node, so we can do further computation.
+- Using the ColumnFilter Node: Filter out the following columns from the Income Tax Return dataset and pass it to a SQL query node, so that we can do further computation.

   - State
-  - Zipcode
+  - Zip code
   - MARS1 - Single Returns
   - MARS2 - Joint Returns
   - NUMDEP - Number of Dependents